tylalin/en-itmatic101-blog/offsec/htb-bank-write-up.md

 7. **Title**: Apache2 Ubuntu Default Page: It works
    - Provides the title of the webpage, which is the default page served by Apache on an Ubuntu system.
 This is often displayed when no specific content is configured for the root URL of the web server.

-In summary, the WhatWeb analysis reveals that the target website is hosted on a server running Apache version 2.4.7 on Ubuntu Linux.
+WhatWeb analysis reveals that the target website is hosted on a server running Apache version 2.4.7 on Ubuntu Linux.
 The default page for Apache on Ubuntu is being served, indicating that the web server is operational and accessible.

 #### Aquatone